FormulaDen.com

 Stiffness of Shaft in Mechanical Vibrations Formulas

-Stiffness of shaft means that the lateral deflection of the shaft and/or angle of twist of the shaft should be within some prescribed limit.
+Stiffness of Shaft is the measure of a shaft’s resistance to deformation or bending under an applied load in mechanical vibration systems.
 And is denoted by s.
 Stiffness of Shaft is usually measured using the Newton per Meter for Surface Tension.
 Note that the value of Stiffness of Shaft is always positive.
 Typically, the value of Stiffness of Shaft is greater than 0.

 Mechanical Vibrations formulas that make use of Stiffness of Shaft